Deformations of Poisson algebras: Abstract

 \section{Abstract}

 We study \zt-graded Poisson structures defined on \zt-graded commutative polynomial algebras.
-In small dimensional cases, we exhibit classifications of such Poisson structures, obtain the associated Poisson \zt-graded cohomology and in some cases, deformations of these Poisson brackets and \pinf-algebra structures.
+In small dimensional cases, we obtain the associated Poisson \zt-graded cohomology and in some cases, deformations of these Poisson brackets and \pinf-algebra structures.
 We highlight differences and analogies between this \zt-graded context and the non graded context, by studying for example the links between Poisson cohomology and singularities.

 \today